nus-cs2103-AY2223S2/tp/docs/team/jugheadjones10.md

 title: Kim Young Jin's Project Portfolio Page
 ---

-### Project: Fast Army Internal Lookup System
+### Project: Army Information Management System

-Fast Army Internal Lookup System is a desktop address book application built to handle the personal information of military personnel.
+Army Information Management System is a desktop address book application built to handle the personal information of military personnel.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.